pitchmuc/cjapy/docs/requestCreator.md

 ### STATIC_ROW_REPORT

 Defines if the report has been built for STATIC ROW Report.\
-Static row report means that metrics are being used with filters, without the usage of any dimensions.\
+Static row report means that metrics are being used with filters or date ranges, without the usage of any dimensions.\
-Once a report has been setup as STATIC ROW REPORT (value turns to `True`), you cannot add a dimension.\
+Once a report has been setup as STATIC ROW REPORT (attribute value returns `True`), you cannot add a dimension.\
 Create a new instance of RequestCreator to create a report with a dimension.